websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/disaster-recovery-overview.md

 ## Automatic Disaster Recovery Strategy

-DXP Cloud performs automatic disaster recovery protocols by replicating services between three Availability Zones in different geographic locations within the same Region.
-In case any of the Availability Zones become unavailable, the Load Balancer will automatically route to the remaining Availability Zones without requiring DNS changes on the customer side.
+DXP Cloud performs automatic disaster recovery protocols by replicating services between three zones in different geographic locations within the same region.
+In case any of the zones become unavailable, the Load Balancer will automatically route to the remaining zones without requiring DNS changes on the customer side.
 In this situation, *no action is required from the customer during an incident*.

 ## Cross-Region Disaster Recovery Strategies